Skip to Content

 Tennessee SNAP

-Tennessee SNAP helps supplement monthly food budgets of eligible families in Tennessee to buy the food they need to maintain good health.
+Tennessee SNAP helps supplement the monthly food budgets of eligible individuals and families so they can afford nutritious food and maintain a healthier diet.

 FAQ